 These regulations come into operation on the day on which they are published in the Gazette 1.

-3. Interpretation
+3. Terms used in these regulations

 In these regulations unless the contrary intention appears —

-“barrister” means a practitioner who practises on his or her own account exclusively as a barrister taking instructions only from one or more of the Attorney General of the Commonwealth or of a State or Territory of the Commonwealth, the Australian Government Solicitor, the State Solicitor, a practitioner holding a current annual practice certificate or a solicitor holding a current practising certificate in any State or Territory of the Commonwealth and who is a member of —
+barrister means a practitioner who practises on his or her own account exclusively as a barrister taking instructions only from one or more of the Attorney General of the Commonwealth or of a State or Territory of the Commonwealth, the Australian Government Solicitor, the State Solicitor, a practitioner holding a current annual practice certificate or a solicitor holding a current practising certificate in any State or Territory of the Commonwealth and who is a member of —

 (a) The Western Australian Bar Association (Inc.); or